asmasonomics/asmasonomics.github.io/courses/2026-03-03_BABS4_Biochem_DataWorkshop3.markdown

 # take a look at the top of the feature ID file with symbols and gene descriptions
 head(featname)

-# OK, so we get some symbols - maybe we can look for the muA, muB and gam genes we have been working on?
+# OK, so we get some symbols - maybe we can look for the muA, muB and gam genes
+# we have been working on?
 # use grep (pattern matcher) to check the symbol column for the three genes
 rownames(featname[grep("muA|muB|gam", featname$symbol),])

 # Success!
 # those IDs suggest the features are quite close together.
-Let's use the location data to check.
+Let's use the location
-# use the same pattern match as before, but extract the IDs and use them as a search term in the location data
+# data to check.
+Use the same pattern match as before, but extract the IDs and use
+# them as a search term in the location data
 mu_feats <- rownames(featname[grep("muA|muB|gam", featname$symbol),])
 mu_feats_grep <- paste(mu_feats, collapse = "|")
 featlocs[grep(mu_feats_grep, rownames(featlocs)),]

 # Yes - very close together
-# in the BLAST/PHASTER workshop we were trying to annotate the prophage region annotated by PHASTER - we can use the location data now to speed this up
+# in the BLAST/PHASTER workshop we were trying to annotate the prophage region
+# annotated by PHASTER - we can use the location data now to speed this up
 # use the coordinates from PHASTER (data workshop 2) to extract all IDs in the region
 hi_prophage_region <- featlocs |> filter(between(start, 1558774, 1597183))

-# think how you can use the code above to take these IDs from the prophage region to extract the gene symbols
+# think how you can use the code above to take these IDs from the prophage region to
-# this will help your annotation of the prophage region from last session
+# extract the gene symbols - this will help your annotation of the prophage region
+# from last session

-# so now we have counts and feature IDs for genes we care about - what does gam look like?
+# so now we have counts and feature IDs for genes we care about - what does gam
+# look like?
-# filter the counts data for the gam feature ID, transpose to turn the row into a column, and then convert back to a dataframe
+# filter the counts data for the gam feature ID, transpose to turn the row into
+# a column, and then convert back to a dataframe
 gam_counts <- counts |> filter(row.names(counts) %in% c("gene-HI_1483")) |>
   t() |>
   as.data.frame()